DavidAntunezPerez/DavidAntunezPerez/README.md

 ## ABOUT ME

-I am a 19 yrs old passionate programming student!
+I am a 20 yrs old passionate programming student!
-- 📚 I’m currently studying Cross-Platform App Development at [@IESCampanillas](https://github.com/iescampanillas)
+- 📚 I am a Higher Technician in Multi-Platform Applications Developer that studied at [@IESCampanillas](https://github.com/iescampanillas)
 - 👾 My hobbies are: Video Games 🎮, Paddle 🎾, Good music 🎶 & Programming 👨‍💻
 - 💬 You can contact me [here](mailto:antunezdavid2003@gmail.com)